coderedcorp/coderedcms/docs/contributing/index.rst

 Merging Pull Requests
 ---------------------

-Follow these guidelines to merge a pull request into the master branch:
+Follow these guidelines to merge a pull request into the dev branch:

 * Unit tests pass.
-* Code coverage is not lower than master branch.
+* Code coverage is not lower than dev branch.
 * Documentation builds, and the PR provides documentation (release notes at a minimum).
 * If there is a related issue, the issue is referenced and/or closed (if